 Antibiotics are ineffective against viruses, so conventional medicine doesn’t have a good treatment for Herpes.
 Nevertheless most veterinarians use topical eye drops or eye ointment containing antibiotics as a treatment.
 Steroids may also be included in such topical products; they will reduce pain and inflammation, although there is a risk that the immune suppressing effects of steroids will actually inhibit healing.

 There are several holistic treatment options for Herpes.
 One of the simplest is l-lysine, which is inexpensive and readily available at the health food store or drug store.
 It comes in capsules or tablets, usually 500 mg.
 Capsules are much easier to work with, if you can get them.
-The dose is 500 mg twice a day for 5-7 days (total 1,000 mg/day).
+(There is a liquid lysine supplement but the concentration is low and it contains The dose is 500 mg twice a day for 5-7 days (total 1,000 mg/day).
 Lysine has a slightly salty taste, and is easily disguised by mixing with wet food or meat baby food.
 If that seems like a huge dose for a cat, it is–but that’s what it takes to work.
 Once the acute episode is under control, a maintenance dose of 250 mg per day can be given indefinitely.

 The homeopathic Herpes Formula from Aeura.com, which is made for human Herpesvirus infections, works very well in cats.
 Add one tablet to a 1-oz dropper bottle, shake well before each use, and add about half a dropper to your cat’s food once or twice a day.
 Although initially expensive, it will last for years.